deletedcu/angular-demo/lectures/03-observables-tdd-universal/01-observables.md

 ## Demonstrate when a normal promise is not optimal

+Earlier, we used `http` to make a request to the Star Wars API.

+If you fork and clone [this repo](https://github.com/den-materials/angular-weather), `npm install`, and `npm start`, you will see a page that is nearly identical to the Star Wars API, but for the Open Weather Map API.

-We're going to be optimizing our Weather app we've previously made.
+We're going to be optimizing that app throughout this lesson.

 Firstly, we want it to search as the user types into the input (like how google autocompletes).
 Edit the first `section` of `src/app/search.component.html` to have a `(keyup)` parameter that calls `findWeather(zip)` and take out the button.